The new normal: COVID-19's impact on top occupations

 The impact that coronavirus has had on our working lives in the last 8 months has been truly staggering.
 For a large portion of the workforce, the pandemic has brought about changes that range from a move to remote work to reduced hours or job loss.
 These massive shifts have left many struggling to find their footing amid an uncertain new reality.

-As we continue to track these changes, we wanted to shed additional light on the situation by more closely examining which job listings in LinkUp’s database are most frequent in today’s economy, versus in January before COVID-19 emerged.
+As we continue to track these changes, we wanted to shed additional light on the situation by more closely examining which job listings in LinkUp’s job posting database are most frequent in today’s economy, versus in January before COVID-19 emerged.
 We can get a sense of this by grouping our jobs by ONET.
 Each of our job records is assigned an ONET code that classifies the job using its title and description.

 At first glance, there is some movement between the top 5 occupations by job count, but none of them moved entirely in or out of the top 5 occupations.
 Note that most occupations are still down from pre-COVID levels.

 Even with these slight shifts, the top 5 ranking gives the appearance that not much has changed since January, in terms of what roles are in demand.

 Examining change in job listings count we can see that developers lead the losses with other white collar jobs following.
 Looking at the listings that have increased the most when comparing October to January, things get a bit more interesting.

 Customer service reps and stockers both seem like logical additions, given recent events.
 An unlikely occupation seeing a large increase is animal caretakers.
 We also decided to take a closer look at these 3 to see which companies are doing the hiring.